GoogleCloudPlatform/cloud-foundation-fabric/blueprints/cloud-operations/network-dashboard/src/README.md

 ## Debugging and Troubleshooting

+If you run into a ùModuleNotFoundError`, install the dependencies before running the code:
+`pip3 install -r requirements.txt`

 A few convenience options are provided to simplify development, debugging and troubleshooting:

 - the discovery phase results can be dumped to a JSON file, that can then be used to check actual resource representation, or skip the discovery phase entirely to speed up development of timeseries-related functions